telekom/testerra-xray-connector/README.md

 #### Updating existing entities

 The `XrayMapper` also provides callbacks for updating entities.

-To use these callbacks you have to allow to create new issues (see [Creating new entities](#creating-new-entities)).
+To update Xray testsets and test issues you have to allow to create new issues (see [Creating new entities](#creating-new-entities)).

 ```java
 public class GenericMapper implements XrayMapper {